talpitoo/itportal/src/pages/features/export.md

 ---
 title: Export
 excerpt: >
-  IT Portal Export connects to your current IT Portal and sends your IT documentation to a remote host for off-line or DR access.
-Portal Export can be used on a web server or on a thumb drive using Firefox.
-All contents from the portal are exported to a web friendly read-only format.
-It is a true export, but it can export CSV files if needed as well.
+  Safeguard your data using IT Portal Export to create a complete, offline copy of your IT Portal for disaster recovery or remote access.
 icon: flaticon-analysis
 layout: layouts/layout-feature.njk
 permalink: /features/export/